Boruto: Reception

-Manga
+Popularity

-The manga has been generally well received in Japan; the compilations appeared as top sellers multiple times.
+The manga has been popular in Japan, with its compilations appearing as top sellers multiple times.
 In its release week, the first manga volume sold 183,413 copies.
-The series has one million copies in print by January 2017.
-In 2018, the fourth volume of the manga had received an initial print run of 450,000 copies.
-The manga's first volume also sold well in North America, while the series became the sixth-best-selling serialised manga in 2017 according to ICv2.
-In 2018's fall, Boruto remained as the fourth best-selling manga in North America.
+The fourth volume of the manga received an initial print run of 450,000 copies.
+The series had one million copies in print by January 2017, and the overall series had over 10 million copies in circulation in Japan by October 2025.
+The manga's first volume also sold well in North America, with the overall series becoming the sixth-best-selling serialised manga in the United States in 2017 according to ICv2.
+From September to December 2018, Boruto was the fourth best-selling manga in North America.